dxd132630/ddndd.io/QuickRefToTechInterview.md

       * It is efficient for smaller data sets, but very inefficient for larger lists.
       * Insertion Sort is adaptive, that means it reduces its total number of steps if given a partially sorted list, hence it increases its efficiency.
       * It is better than Selection Sort and Bubble Sort algorithms.
-      * Its space complexity is less, like Bubble Sorting, inerstion sort also requires a single additional memory space.
+      * Its space complexity is less, like Bubble Sorting, insertion sort also requires a single additional memory space.
       * It is Stable, as it does not change the relative order of elements with equal keys